 Throughout my career, I’ve worked on a variety of software products.
 I like to view myself as a generalist when it comes to technologies - if I don’t know a certain language or stack to solve a problem then I’ll enjoy going out and learning it.
 I have a passion for building quality products while enabling others learning alongside me.

-Before starting at VMware, I worked at BTI360, a mid-sized software development firm headquartered in Ashburn, VA.
+Before VMware, I worked at BTI360, a mid-sized software development firm headquartered in Ashburn, VA.
 Here I was able to build a strong foundation in enterprise systems while learning a lot from my awesome peers.
 I supported a variety of projects, teams, and technologies.
 However, I worked primarily as a Java Developer specializing in the Spring ecosystem.
 Most of the projects I supported involved building RESTful APIs using HATEOAS.
 My experience there helped grow my passion for learning and helping others.

 As far as education goes, I graduated from Virginia Tech with a Bachelor’s degree in Computer Science.
 More recently I completed my Master’s in Computer Science from Johns Hopkins.